Zaferius/BambamCovertSuite/README.md

   - Workers scale input now preserves typed value during auto-refresh
   - Workers health color mapping normalized so `healthy` always renders green
   - Workers scaling semantics are exact-count based (set final total, not additive)
+  - Workers target count now reconciles against actual running compose worker replicas so `1 → 3` results in a final total of `3`, not `4`
   - Worker list includes quick `×` control to decrement desired total by 1
+  - Worker quick-remove (`×`) control can now decrement reliably down to the minimum worker count
   - Regular users see: Account info, Personal Storage (own jobs only), Personal Bot Settings
   - File Storage: admins can view/delete all files with owner tracking; users can download their completed jobs
   - One-click Delete All button for admins to cleanup disk space